divijkulshrestha/data-eng-project/README.md

 3. Populate EVENTS_STG staging table in our data warehouse
 4. Process the data and apply transformations using DBT
 5. Visualize the final dataset in the form of a dashboard

-As of the latest commit, we are at step 3 and step 4 (dbt) is incomplete.

 ### Using Terraform (IaC)
 We can run the Terraform config scripts and create Google Cloud Storage (GCS) bucket which will serve as a data lake for our project.
 Raw source files will be loaded here, ready to be ingested into Google BiqQuery.